haam-community/haam-community.github.io/projects/haam_summer_school.md

 - how to curate archaeogenetic data,
 - how to perform analyses of genetic relatedness, and population history

-The students will work on a real (published) dataset, processing it from raw sequencing reads to genotypes.
-For practical sessions focused on specific tools or software, we invited the developers of said tools whenever possible to lead the workshops, in order to optimise the learning experience.

 Dates: June 2024 (Exact dates coming soon!)

 ⭐️ Applications will open soon! ⭐️